-Threatened species with their habitats affected by our activities are considered part of the environmental approval process on each development.
+The potential for our activities to affect threatened species and their habitats is considered as part of the environmental approval process on each development.
 In many cases, we are able to conserve local biodiversity and place most or all of the significant species found on our sites into protected areas.
-These are integrated into the protected area estates managed by local or state-level agencies, which are then available to the community and managed for conservation in perpetuity.
+These are integrated into protected area estates managed by local or state-level agencies, which are then available to the community and managed for conservation in perpetuity.